 Grant Writing Assistance

-We have experience in writing statements of need and evaluation sections for most local, state, and Federal granting agencies.
+We have experience and great success in writing statements of need and evaluation sections for most local, state, and Federal granting agencies.

 This approach help programs to know if they are ready to be evaluated.
 Not every program is ready to be evaluated, and sometimes forcing a program to be evaluated may be counterproductive.

 This assessment will help determine what type of program is needed and who the program would serve.
 It is usually set before a program is started, or when a transition may make sense.

 Evaluation Design (Evaluation Plans, Logic Models, Theory of Change, etc)

 This set of tools guarantee that there is agreement among all the stakeholders about what the program is doing, and how it is accomplishing its goals.
 It also guarantees that there is agreement about how to move forward.

 We have expertise in the implementation of Monitoring and Evaluation (M&E) to help improve performance by monitoring outputs, outcomes, and impact in a meaningful framework.